tableau/extensions-api/docs/trex_contributing.md

 Suggestions for hosting your extension {#hosting}
 ---------------------------------------

-There are several free hosting services that you can use for extension.
+There are several free hosting services that you can use for your extension.
 You can host your extension anywhere you please, but we have two suggested locations that we have seen to be the easiest to use.

 1. Host your static content on GitHub pages.

-    If your extension is composed of client side code only (just HTML/CSS/JS files), you can host your content for free on GitHub Pages (This is actually what's hosting the documentation you are currently reading!).
+    If your extension is composed of client-side code only (just HTML/CSS/JS files), you can host your content for free on GitHub Pages (This is actually what's hosting the documentation you are currently reading!).